amaalabdulle/console-finances/README.md

 # console-finances

 ## Description
-In this weeks challenges, I made a new portfolio largely composed of bootstrap elements.
-I used various bootstrap components such as navbar, jumbotrons/headers, and cards.
-These all came with built in responsiveness which was extremely ideal.
+In this weeks challenges, I created code to analyse the financal records of a company.
+This was my first time using javascript but all the necessary information required for this projected can be viewed in the code.

 ## Installation